veridock/aggregate/README.md

-# Document Processing Pipeline
+# Enclose

-A comprehensive document processing system that converts Markdown files through a complete pipeline: Markdown → PDF → SVG → PNG → OCR → Search → Dashboard.
+A modular document processing pipeline for Markdown to PDF/SVG/PNG conversion with OCR capabilities.

 ## 🏗️ Refactored Package Structure